AnthonyScalise/MicroBot32_WebControl/README.md

 5. Using the `wifiSecrets_EXAMPLE.h` file as refference Change the `ssid` and `password` to the name of your WiFi network so that the program can connect to your WiFi upon startup.
 Alternatively you can remove the line `#include "wifiSecrets.h"` and directly set your ssid and password in your ino sketch.
 6. Upload the `data` folder to the ESP32 filesystem.
 To do this, choose the `Tools > ESP32 Sketch Data Upload` option in the Arduino menu bar.
 Wait for this process to complete.
 You should see a message similar to `Leaving...` or `Hard reseting...` when the process is done.
 7. Upload the current file to the ESP32 through the Arduino IDE by using the `Upload` button (commonly styled as a right arrow) in the Arduino menu.
 Make sure the board is set to `ESP32 Dev Module` in your board settings.
 Again, you should see a message similar to `Leaving...` or `Hard reseting...` when the process is done.
-8. If you have mDNS bonjour installed on your computer (you might already) you can open `robot.local` in your browser.
-If this does not work when the program is finished uploading, open up your serial monitor.
+8. If you have bonjour or Avahi mDNS installed on your computer you can open `robot.local` in your browser.
+If the domain does not work on a windows device install [Bonjour Browser](https://hobbyistsoftware.com/Downloads/BonjourBrowser/BonjourBrowserSetup.exe).
+If this does not work, open up your serial monitor when the program is finished uploading.
 The robots assigned local IP will be printed.
-Open this IP in a web browser, and the GUI should be accessible.
+Enter this IP address into your web browser.

 <br><br>